 "Researchers may have uncovered a mechanism behind nitrate-based triggers in migraine.
 They found that compared with people who don't experience migraines, those who do have significantly more nitrate, nitrite, and nitric oxide reductase genes in "...

 Following an acute overdosage of butalbital, acetaminophen and caffeine, toxicity may result from the barbiturate or the acetaminophen.
 Toxicity due to caffeine is less likely, due to the relatively small amounts in this formulation.

 Signs And Symptoms

 In acetaminophen overdosage: dose-dependent, potentially fatal hepatic necrosis is the most serious adverse effect.
-Renal tubular necroses, hypoglycemic coma, and thrombocytopenia may also occur.
-Early symptoms following a potentially hepatotoxic overdose may include: nausea, vomiting, diaphoresis, and general malaise.
+Renal tubular necroses, hypoglycemic coma and coagulation defects may also occur.
+Early symptoms following a potentially hepatotoxic overdose may include: nausea, vomiting, diaphoresis and general malaise.
 Clinical and laboratory evidence of hepatic toxicity may not be apparent until 48 to 72 hours post-ingestion.
-In adults hepatic toxicity has rarely been reported with acute overdoses of less than 10 grams, or fatalities with less than 15 grams.

 This product is contraindicated under the following conditions:

 - Hypersensitivity or intolerance to any component of this product.

 Last reviewed on RxList: 5/6/2016